splunk/splunk-sdk-python/tests/README.md

 `splunk.client` is tested in `test_client.py`, while the examples are tested in `test_examples.py`.

+Before running the test suite, make sure the instance of Splunk you are testing against doesn't have new events being dumped continuously into it.
+Several of the tests rely on a stable event count.
+It's best to test against a clean install of Splunk, but if you cannot, you should at least disable the *NIX and Windows apps.
+Do not run the test suite against a production instance of Splunk!
+It will run just fine with the free Splunk license, so don't be stingy with instances.

 There are no dependencies to run the tests.
 You can simply execute:

     cd tests